• Skip to primary navigation

 Bullet journaling

 As I have mentioned before, bullet journaling helps my mental health and stress levels so much.
 I love that I can be creative which is a great way to get out of your head and reduce stress.
-But also that I can organise my life through lists, track my habits, and mood while being my diary all in one.
+But also that I can organise my life through lists, and track my habits, and mood while being my diary all in one.
 Since I have been bullet journaling for so long, I love to look back on my past themes and how my moods have changed.

-read more: how my bullet journal helped my mental health
+Related post: How my bullet journal helped my mental health

 Listen to an audiobook